sime3134/g-calendar-fetcher/README.md

 The GCalendarParser constructor accepts an options object with the following properties:

-url (required): The URL of the Google Calendar iCal feed.
+- `url` (required): The URL of the Google Calendar iCal feed.
-amountOfPastEvents: The number of past events to retrieve.
+- `amountOfPastEvents` (required): The number of past events to retrieve.
 Use -1 to retrieve all events.

 ### Returned Events